 In the section Control Room the menu Assign is used to define the Main Out which is used for listening in the studio.
-For this output the functions Dim, Recall, Mono, Talkback and External Input are automatically applied.
-On the unit the button DIM also follows this assignment.
+For this output the functions Dim, Recall, Mono and Talkback are automatically applied.

 Additionally the channel will be shifted from the Hardware Outputs into the Control Room section, and renamed Main.
 The same happens when assigning Main Out B or the Phones.
 The original name can be displayed by the function Names in the View Options - Show at any time.